 – World Health Organization

-Currently, Priscilla Monarca is obtaining her Master of Publich Health and works with medical device companies to conduct client-specific research, including literature reviews, and prepare reports and other support services to meet client needs.
+Priscilla S. Monarca, M.P.H. works with medical device companies to provide client-specific services, including literature reviews, report preparation and other research and support services to meet clients’ needs.

 - Public Health